 Also, this post may contain affiliate links.
 If you purchase something, I may earn a small commission at no additional cost to you.

-They may begin to sleep better and for longer periods of time.
+Months two and three are going to be hard.
+Things will get easier after three months.
+Babies may begin to sleep longer stretches.
 This is probably because they will have adapted to the new environment, and you have learned what works and what doesn’t.
+Besides sleeping longer, they will begin to interact at three and four months old.

+At around 4 weeks of age, things will start to get easier.
 Also, eating more makes them sleep for longer periods of time.
 If you are six months in and you are still struggling, you have come to the right place!
+Your baby may be fussy and clingy.
+Luckily, the cranky behavior can be overcome by teaching babies milestones of learning to self-soothe themselves.

-If you let this happen, you baby will not want to sleep in her/his bed.
-Or, the baby may want you to keep carrying them all day.
-The trick is to teach your baby how to self soothe.
-Read my post “Moms On Call Schedule”.
+Do not let your child depend on you for everything.
+You will find it difficult to get your baby to sleep in her/his bed, or the baby may want you to keep carrying them all day.
+The trick is to teach your baby how to self-soothe.

-You will not be able to organize your day and plan for self care.
+You will not be able to organize your day and plan for self-care without putting your baby on a sleep schedule.
 It is very important for you to have time for yourself to stay happy and energetic enough to take care of your baby.

 If you are looking for ideas on how to put your baby on a schedule (must be at least 2 weeks old), reach my post “Moms On Call Schedule”.

 New moms need help.
+It is okay to leave your baby in someone else’s care.
 It is not a question but rather a fact.
 There are so many things that you need to deal with like how to give your precious baby a bath or how to get your baby to stop crying all the time.

-They can make you depressed and exhausted.
+Breastfeeding can make you depressed and exhausted.
 Talk to other moms.
 Find help.
-This is the only way you can have a complete healthy mind to get you through this difficult times.
+This is the only way you can have a completely healthy mind to get you through these difficult times.

 The answer to this is Yes!
 If you follow everything I said before, your baby would be on a schedule.
 Not only would your postpartum depression most likely have subsided, but you would be more attached to your baby.

-Tips to Help You Get Through The First Year With Your Newborn
+Tips to Help You Get Through the First Three Months with Your Baby

 - Make sure your newborn’s clothes have zippers.
 It is so much easier to deal with.
 Two zippers would be amazing.